sulisulisulwan/tetris/README.md

 Options: next queue, hold queue, ghost piece, lock down, background music, sound effects

-TODO: Extended placement lockdown bug: if rotating Tetrimino up until post 15 move lockdown and continuing the flipping motion, the new generated tetrimino will disappear and be replaced by another
+Variable Goal system

+TODO: Infinite lockdown bug:
+  if rotating Tetrimino like crazy to prevent lockdown and then allowing block to rest on surface, lockdown isn't triggered

 X Refactor HoldQueue and NextQueue to act as static classes
   - Keep NextQueue linked list in state